 Legal protection is a key advantage of trademark registration.
 It offers a formal claim to ownership, serving as evidence in legal disputes over brand identity.
 Businesses that trademark their names can seek legal remedies against infringement more easily due to this established ownership claim.

-The value of a brand increases with a registered trademark.
-Businesses can enhance their brand’s market position by safeguarding their names, allowing them to leverage it in business dealings, investments, and potential sales.
+A registered trademark increases a brand’s value.
+Businesses can enhance their brand’s market position by safeguarding their names, allowing them to leverage them in business dealings, investments, and potential sales.
 In competitive industries, a trademark adds significant value, making it an indispensable asset for business growth and reputation management.

 Steps to Trademark a Name